FreeYourSoul/FSeam/docs/why-fseam.md

 The easiest way to manage a dependency injection, is to send an interface to a function/class.
 And changing the class that implement the interface at runtime (testing implementation when in a test, and normal implementation when in the production code).
 This implicitly implies that the code is going to use inheritance.
 In Java, it is a normal thing to do and it doesn't change anything in everyday Java code (as the usage of interface is recommended and very regular in Java).

   But in C++, working inheritance implies virtual functions.
-And [virtual functions has a cost](), which means that most of the time, you are going to pay for the price of a virtual just in order to enable testing into your code.
+And [virtual functions has a cost](https://stackoverflow.com/questions/667634/what-is-the-performance-cost-of-having-a-virtual-method-in-a-c-class), not incredible one if there are no jump to do (if the cost is only for the lookup) but still a cost.
+Which means that most of the time, you are going to pay for the price of a virtual just in order to enable testing into your code.
   This is one of the problematic that **FSeam can resolve**.